danieloluwadare/one-pipe-sub-auth-service/README.md

 #### To start the application

-Step 1: Create docker network
+Step 1: Start the service

     docker compose up

-Step 5: access the springboot application from browser
+Step 2: access the springboot application from browser

     http://localhost:7000